 God also continues the life-long work of sanctification to renew and transform our whole selves, so that we fully die to sin and fully grow into the image of God.

 While we believe that our permanent identity is a beloved child of God, we confess that we are still sinners, having fallen short of the glory of God in our thoughts, in our words, in our actions, in our non-actions.
 We pray and pledge to repent, to turn around and reverse course.

 Similarly, what would it look like for faith leaders, congregations and congregants to confess the sins of specific racist beliefs, actions, and societal policies that we still hold and support?

 What would it look like for faith leaders, congregations and congregants then to repent and dismantle those racist beliefs, actions and societal policies?

-What would it look like for faith leaders, congregations and congregants to embrace and enact anti-racist beliefs and actions and to advocate for societal policies that reduce inequities and promote the common good?
+What would it look like for faith leaders, congregations and congregants to embrace and enact antiracist beliefs and actions, and advocate for societal policies that reduce inequities and promote the common good?

 May God give us all courage and faith to be led down this path of sanctification!